 Try to build in work, exercise, a social activity and some time alone (but not too much).
 Include as many enjoyable things as possible.
-The High Res website features an Action Plan to help improve your resilience.

-Improving your resilience will help you to deal with your grief and manage stress.
+Using our Self-help tools to improve your resilience will help you to deal with your grief and manage stress.